Ramstein OAW civilian volunteers earn recognition

-Civilian volunteers from Operation Allies Welcome were recognized at Ramstein Air Base, Germany, April 5, 2022.
-The volunteers were presented with letters of appreciation and a commander’s coin for their outstanding efforts during OAW.
+Civilian volunteers for Operation Allies Welcome pose for a photo with Col. Denny Davies, 86th Airlift Wing vice commander, at Ramstein Air Base, Germany, April 5, 2022.
+The volunteers were presented with letters of appreciation and a commander’s coin in recognition of their outstanding efforts during OAW.
+(U.S. Air Force photo by Airman 1st Class Jared Lovett)

 |Date Taken: